 Facility owners and operators must work continuously to improve the effectiveness of mechanical integrity programs to promote safer, more reliable operations and reduce the likelihood of process safety incidents.
 ABS Group has helped hundreds of process facilities develop and implement cost-effective and compliant mechanical integrity programs so that facility owners/operators can confirm asset integrity, maximize return on investments through improved reliability and performance, and maintain their licenses to operate.

-With a proven track record of more than 40 years providing both objective and risk-informed insights to the Oil, Gas and Chemical sector, our experts have gathered the following information resources to help organizations solve mechanical integrity issues:
+With a proven track record of more than 40 years providing both objective and risk-informed insights to the Oil, Gas and Chemical sector, our experts have gathered the following information resources to help organizations solve mechanical integrity issues.

 What risk factors should facility owners and operators consider in the area of mechanical integrity (MI)?
 We discuss our technical inspection and verification capabilities, risk management expertise and approach to addressing MI in oil, gas and chemical facilities.

-Mechanical Integrity Services for Offshore Facilities
+Executive Perspective: MI Services for Offshore Facilities

-This executive summary describes the need to increase understanding and management of diverse risk factors inherent to offshore assets and operations, as well as our expertise in verifying safety, reliability and integrity in these key focus areas.
+This executive summary describes the need to increase understanding and management of diverse risk factors inherent to offshore assets and operations, as well as our expertise in verifying safety, reliability

 Exclusive Access to Mechanical Integrity Webinar

 What are the documentation requirements for industrial equipment?
 This webinar reviews API and NBIC inspection standards and provides a roadmap for managing equipment certification.

 By Randy Montgomery, ABS Group Senior Director of Midstream and Downstream Services

 What is the future of mechanical integrity?
 Revisit an overview covering the evolving stages of mechanical integrity, ranging from its foundation to the regulatory requirements and covering the implementation and improvement of effective MI programs.